 “I have blotted out, as a thick cloud, thy transgressions, and, as a cloud, thy sins: return unto me; for I have redeemed thee.
 Thus saith the LORD, thy redeemer, and he that formed thee from the womb, I am the LORD that maketh all things; that stretcheth forth the heavens alone; that spreadeth abroad the earth by myself; That frustrateth the tokens of the liars.”
 (Isaiah 44:23-24)

-Redemption and restoration must follow forgiveness and atonement in order to achieve restoration of a completely whole relationship.
+Forgiveness and atonement must be followed by redemption and restoration in order to achieve a whole relationship.

 “Paul…unto Philemon our dearly beloved, and fellowlabourer…and to the church in thy house…I thank my God, making mention of thee always in my prayers…That the communication of thy faith may become effectual by the acknowledging of every good thing which is in you in YHVH’s Chosen Savior / Christ Jesus.
 For we have great joy and consolation in thy love, Wherefore, though I might be much bold in Christ to enjoin thee…for love’s sake I rather beseech thee…for my [spiritual] son Onesimus, whom I have begotten in my bonds: Which in time past was to thee unprofitable, but now profitable to thee and to me: Whom I have sent again: thou therefore receive him, that is, mine own bowels: Whom I would have retained with me, that in thy stead he might have ministered unto me in the bonds of the gospel: But without thy mind would I do nothing; that thy benefit should not be as it were of necessity, but willingly.
 For perhaps he therefore departed for a season, that thou shouldest receive him for ever; Not now as a servant, but above a servant, a brother beloved, specially to me, but how much more unto thee, both in the flesh, and in the Lord?
 If thou count me therefore a partner, receive him as myself.
 If he hath wronged thee, or oweth thee ought, put that on mine account; I Paul have written it with mine own hand, I will repay it…Yea, brother, let me have joy of thee in the Lord:” (Philemon)